Israel-Asia Leadership Fellowship: FAQs

 We develop and invest in the future leaders of Israel-Asia relations, and are growing dynamic networks to maximize their continued engagement and build new paradigms of cooperation.

-Applications open on May 1, 2016.
-The deadline for applications is July 14, 2016.
+Applications open on May 7, 2017.
+The deadline for applications is July 14, 2017.
+[Update: We will continue to accept applications until July 30, 2017.]
 Applications will be reviewed by the selection committee.
-Candidates who get through to the second stage of the application process will be interviewed.
+Candidates who advance through to the second stage of the application process will be interviewed.
 Candidates who are already in Israel will be interviewed in person.
-Candidates who are not yet in Israel will be intereviewed over Skype.
-The final selection of candidates will be made in August, 2016.
+Candidates who are not yet in Israel will be interviewed over Skype.
+The final selection of candidates will be made in August 2017.
 Unsuccessful applicants will be notified by email.

 All fellows must develop a practical project through the course of the fellowship that promotes Israel-Asia relations in their chosen fields and which enables them to expand their contacts network and knowledge of operating in Israel.
 The choice of project is the choice of each fellow (subject to approval by the program director), and fellows will receive guidance, advice and professional mentors to help them develop their projects.
 Projects can be completed during the fellowship or take the form of longer-term initiatives that can be initiated during the fellowship and continued after the fellowship.